PHA Professional Mentorship Program

-Mentors will be available to answer questions and provide individual support to mentees about a variety of subjects, including:
+Mentors must be available to answer questions and provide support for mentees on a variety of subjects, including:

 - Clinical practice experiences.

-- Nursing responsibilities in a PH center, including medication approval and monitoring.
+- Clinician responsibilities in PH centers, such as medication approval and monitoring.

 - Research activities.

-- Understanding the allied health professional role in a collaborative practice.
+- Allied health professional’s role in a collaborative practice.

 - Managing work-related stress.

-- Defining their role as an active member of PHPN.
+- Role of an active member of PHPN/PHCR.

-PHA staff will contact the mentor and mentee to set up a brief call to connect the pair.
-On the call, the mentor and mentee will receive an overview of the program and discuss their preferred mode of communication.
-They can also schedule any regular communication, if needed.
-The mentee will then be free to contact the mentor as needed or on a regular schedule as determined on the initial call.
-The mentor will agree to be available to one mentee for a period of up to six months.
+PHA staff will contact mentors and mentees to set up introductory calls.
+The call will include an overview of the program and discuss the pair’s preferred mode of communication.
+After the call, a mentee can contact their mentor as needed or through a schedule determined on the initial call.
+The mentor must agree to be available to one mentee for up to six months.